chenggong-zhang/CS35LProject_Winter2024/README.md

 git clone https://github.com/chenggong-zhang/CS35LProject_Winter2024.git
 ```

 2. The `./initialize.sh` script can be run to initialize the project and run both the server and the client.
+You will be prompted to enter the environment variables needed for the server to run.
 You can then skip to step 6.
-If you want to manually initialize the project, you can jump to step 3.
+If you want to manually initialize the project instead, please jump to step 3.

 ```
 # in the project's root directory